GraemeClarke/CSC_475_Visualizer/README.md

 For quick-launch/viewing, run "cube.space (demo version)".

-To run wav file input version, run "cube.space (wav version)" from within the "WAV Reading Version" folder.
+To run wav file input version, run "cube.space (wav version)" located in the folder "WAV Reading Version".
+This application file can be ran in any directory that has wave files, and it will recognize/visualize them in sort order.
 Note that this version is experimental, music is unpausable and wont be played until initial hitting of **space** key.

 ![alt text](https://github.com/GraemeClarke/CSC_475_Visualizer/blob/master/sample_images/Tunnel_Scale.png "Tunnel Scale")